marcvanzee/eGovernment-GRL/GRL Extension/README.md

 * Download the latest version of the <a href="https://www.eclipse.org/downloads/">Eclipse IDE for Java Developers</a>.
 * Install the <a href="http://jucmnav.softwareengineering.ca/ucm/bin/view/ProjetSEG/DownloadingAndInstallation">jUCMNav extension</a>.
 * Download the file `OCLRules.xml` from this directory.
-* Import the OCR rules into the jUCMNav extension as follows: Go to `Preferences` (on Mac: `Eclipse > Preferences`, on Windows: `Window > Preferences`).
-Then, go to `jUCMNav > Static Semantics Checking`.
-Click `import` and locate the XML file.
-The OCL rules are now imported into jUCMNav and are located in the group `Imported`.
-In order to activate the OCL rules, check the box next to `Imported` to activate all imported OCL rules at once.
-Alternatively, click the box next to each individual OCL rule to activate it.
-Finally, click `Apply` and then `Ok` to save the settings.

 # How to import the OCL rules
 * Go to `Preferences` (on Mac: `Eclipse > Preferences`, on Windows: `Window > Preferences`).